is email secure

 Regulated businesses need a secure communication method that governs the entire workflow from start to finish, and there are options that actually prevent these issues by working completely differently from email.

-Secure client portals and workflow platforms like Clustdoc don’t natively send files through email at all.
+Secure alternatives like client portals and workflow platforms don’t natively send confidential documents through email at all.

-Instead, customers files and data stay inside a controlled environment that you manage.
+Instead, customers’ files and data stay inside a controlled environment built to streamline customer document management.

 You can restrict uploads to specific people on your customer side and allow downloads by just a few people from your team, or set permissions for who can download what.